Images of Pityriasis Rosea (9)

 Pityriasis rosea can occur in people of any age, race / ethnicity, and sex, but it is most common in older children and young adults (aged 10-40 years).
 Pityriasis rosea is uncommon in children younger than 5 years.

 Signs & Symptoms

-- Upper back
+- Upper back.

-- Upper arms
+- Upper arms.

-Pityriasis rosea usually begins with a single patch of pink-to-red, scaly skin, from 2-5 cm in size.
+Pityriasis rosea usually begins with a single scaly plaque (a raised area on the skin) ranging from 2-5 cm in size.
 This first patch is called a “herald patch,” and it is usually located on the trunk, neck, or upper arms.
-The herald patch is followed 1-3 weeks later by the development of a widespread rash, with smaller (0.5-2 cm) oval scaly papules and plaques on the trunk and upper arms.
-The second rash may form a “Christmas tree” pattern on the back.
+The herald patch is followed 1-3 weeks later by the development of a widespread rash with smaller (0.5-2 cm) oval scaly papules and plaques on the trunk and upper arms.
+These papules and plaques form a “Christmas tree” pattern on the back.
 Children sometimes have an unusual form of pityriasis rosea with lesions on the face, wrists, and legs rather than on the trunk.
 In an uncommon type of pityriasis rosea, the rash may be concentrated in the armpits and groin or on the face, forearms, and shins.
 In lighter skin colors, the rash can be any shade of pink or red.
 In darker skin colors, the rash may appear dark red, purple, or darker brown than the normal surrounding skin.

 Some children report feeling mildly ill (headache, stuffy nose, muscle aches) for 1-2 weeks before the herald patch forms.
 Additionally, some children have itching with pityriasis rosea.
 Becoming overheated by exercising or taking a hot shower may increase itching or make the rash more apparent.